"There are only two rules in music, it must be beautiful and it must feel good!”

 Dean Brown’s music defies boundaries combining Rock, Jazz, Funk, Latin and Fusion into a joyful, soulful, dynamic and intense groove.
 He is known in the global jazz/fusion scene for his virtuosic rhythm guitar work and his passionate melodic soloing.
 Those who have seen and heard him play are immediately pulled in by the energy he puts into each and every note.

-A true force in the global jazz/fusion scene, Dean’s guitar work can be heard on hundreds of recordings, including four GRAMMY® Award-winning albums, a Latin GRAMMY winner, and numerous GRAMMY®-nominated works.
-For over 40 years, he toured, performed, and recorded with legendary artists such as Marcus Miller, The Brecker Brothers, Billy Cobham, David Sanborn, Roberta Flack, Bob James, George Duke, Bill Evans, Victor Bailey, Joe Zawinul, Kirk Whalum, and Vital Information, among many others.
-In addition to his prolific session work, Dean produced and released five solo albums and toured internationally with his own formidable bands.
+A true force in the global jazz/fusion scene, Dean’s guitar work can be heard on hundreds of recordings, including four GRAMMY® Award-winners, a Latin GRAMMY winner, and numerous GRAMMY®-nominated works.
+For over 40 years, he toured, performed, and recorded with legendary artists such as Marcus Miller, David Sanborn, The Brecker Brothers, Billy Cobham, , Roberta Flack, Bob James, George Duke, Bill Evans, Victor Bailey, Joe Zawinul, Kirk Whalum, Walkaway, and Vital Information, among many others.
+In addition to his prolific session work, Dean toured internationally with his own formidable bands and produced and released five solo albums.

 Brown’s acclaimed solo albums feature his original compositions and an all-star lineup of musicians, reflecting the deep connections he built throughout his career: